-This article explains how to remove or hide the Home folder on the navigation pane in File Explorer on Windows 11.
+This article explains how to remove or hide the Home folder from the navigation pane in File Explorer on Windows 11.

-Windows File Explorer is a file manager application included in the Microsoft Windows operating system.
-A graphical user interface lets you view, copymovedelete, and rename files and folders and organize them hierarchically.
+Windows File Explorer is a file manager application that comes with Microsoft Windows.
+It has a graphical user interface that lets you view, copy, move, delete, and rename files and folders.
+You can organize them in a hierarchical structure.

-The latest File Explorer has a Home, Gallery, and your OneDrive folders on the navigation pane.
+The latest File Explorer shows a Home, Gallery, and your OneDrive folders on the navigation pane.

 We showed you how to remove the Gallery and OneDrive folders from the navigation pane in File Explorer.
 You can also remove the Home folder from the navigation pane.